 - Discovering local fresh produce at the market in Sarlat

 - Tranquil canoe ride on the Dordogne river

 Day by Day

 Saint-Emilion warm up ride

-Today we meet in the lobby of our hotel at 12:30pm for introductions and a light lunch followed by a ride through the country farmlands and vineyards.
+Today we meet in the lobby of our hotel at 12:30 pm for introductions and a light lunch followed by a ride through the country farmlands and vineyards.
 Our route takes us through nearby villages and gives a good overview of the local terrain and ambiance.
-The Ancient Jurisdiction of Saint-Emilion is an outstanding example of an historic vineyard landscape that has survived intact and in activity to the present day.
+The Ancient Jurisdiction of Saint-Emilion is an outstanding example of a historic vineyard landscape that has remained intact and active.
 In the evening, settle into our beautiful hotel and sample one of the superb reds of the area.